Why learn Turkish?

 You have probably already heard of some of the big name language learning resources like Rosetta Stone and Duolingo, but before we talk about those programs, take a look at the online courses that were designed specifically for Turkish.

-These courses were custom-made for the Turkish language, so they are not just a copy/paste from a program designed to teach Spanish or French.
+These courses were custom-made for the Turkish language, so they are not just a copy/paste from a program designed to teach another language like Spanish or English.

 Entertaining mix of grammar and culture for all levels of Turkish